-Pax Natura works to promote and protect the natural world through a diverse set of initiatives such as agro-ecology, avoided deforestation carbon credits (REDD), the environmental and human health risks of Genetically Modified Organisms (GMOs), renewable-energy development, biodiversity conservation and watershed protection.
-For the ecological health and well being of the planet and for all who inhabit it, Pax Natura also strives to achieve this goal in partnership with other conservation organisations as well.
+Pax Natura works to promote and protect the ecological health and well being of the natural world through a diverse set of initiatives such as agro-ecology, avoided deforestation carbon credits (REDD), renewable-energy development, biodiversity conservation, watershed protection, exposing the risks of genetically modified organisms (GMOs), and by joining in partnerships with other conservation organizations.

 Guatemalan Campesino-a-Campesino Project in San Martin, Jilotepeque, Chimaltenango, Guatemala